xchem/slurm/README.md

 # slurm

-> Scripts for running slurm scripts on the STFC/IRIS HPC
+> Scripts for running SLURM scripts on the STFC/IRIS HPC

 ## Connecting and running jobs